After testing the Interphase Audio EQ 2.2, our good friends / advisors / producers / engineers,

 The NDUCR features 2 of our IP211 modules, each containing a 4-band Inductive Equaliser.

-But because of the redesigned layout, all faders, knobs and switches have been hard-wired.
+Because of this redesigned layout, all faders, knobs and switches have been hard-wired.

 The NDUCR is available as a 3 unit 19-inch rackmount unit, and can be ordered directly from our webstore or from your favourite pro audio dealer.